 Your role in our impact.

-Thanks to the generosity of our donors, in 2015 Dawn was able to provide:
+Thanks to the generosity of our donors, in 2016 DAWN was able to provide:

 - 1,108 hours of support groups to 163 teens to identify abusive situations and strategies to avoid them

 As the largest provider of comprehensive domestic abuse services in South King County, we offer an immediate refuge from violence, expert guidance so survivors can set goals and solve problems to find a permanent escape from danger, and hope for families to build a new future.
-In 2015, we served 5,038 women, children.
+In 2016, we served 4,437 women and children.
+We also help men who are victims of domestic violence.

 Dawn believes that the people who come to us for help deserve to chart their own course for the future, so we do everything possible to guide them toward success.
 Our advocates don’t judge, scold or dictate.
 We respect each survivor’s unique strengths and individual experiences.